Certificate in Culturally Responsive Practice

 All courses may be applied toward the Master of Education degree program to meet elective strand requirements.

-Students examine the principles of Universal Design for Learning (UDL) and the related frameworks of Differentiation and Universal Design for Instruction.
-Students experience features of UDL in their assignments, including universally designed online learning modules, assigned resources in multiple formats, and choices for student-initiated projects.
-Students explore and apply a wide variety of technologies and strategies to improve learning for all learners in both K-12 and postsecondary settings.
+Examines the principles of Universal Design for Learning (UDL) and the related framework of Culturally Responsive Practices.
+Students experience features of UDL in this course including universally designed learning modules, assigned resources in multiple formats, and choices for student-initiated projects.
+Students explore and apply a wide variety of technologies and strategies to remove barriers for all learners.

 A critical examination of how power and privilege manifest in schools, communities and systems.
 Provides students an opportunity to explore beliefs, and biases as they relate to diverse issues and personal growth through completion of and examination of the IDI.